 Whenever an average Joe thinks of the fitness industry this is probably one role that stands out, and with good reason.

+Most people, really really hate the gym, but this just means opportunity.
 Personal training is highly profitable if done correctly.

 Starting off you will need to get certified.
 Certification helps you to build trust with both gyms you may want to work in, and clients you want to work with.